-The Redwood Avenue Sidewalks project went out for bid; there were no bidders.
-Staff is coordinating some changes to the plan and bid documents to encourage bid activity for the rebid.
+The Redwood Avenue Sidewalks project (ST000005) initially went out for bid with no bidders.
+Staff coordinated changes to the plan and bid documents in an effort to encourage bid activity and the revised package is now back out for bid.